 This Management Scheme is for authorities with statutory powers to manage activities within the marine and coastal environment of the Severn Estuary.
 Competent and Relevant Authorities bordering the Estuary have a statutory duty to manage their activities adjacent to and within the Severn Estuary European Marine Site (EMS) to minimise impacts on the designated features.
-The Association of Severn Estuary Relevant Authorities (ASERA) facilitates these authorities in discharging their statutory duties in the most efficient and cost effective way possible.
+The Association of Severn Estuary Relevant Authorities (ASERA) facilitates these authorities in discharging their statutory duties in the most efficient and cost-effective way possible.

-This scheme is the tool chosen by Relevant Authorities with a remit for managing activities within the Severn Estuary EMS, to ensure their compliance with UK law as well as the EC Habitats and Birds Directives (see Section 1.3).
+This scheme is the tool chosen by Relevant Authorities with a remit for managing activities within the Severn Estuary EMS, to ensure their compliance with UK law (see Section 1.3).
 The area covered by this scheme is regarded and managed as the Severn Estuary EMS (Figure 1).